 If you have already identified the hotel(s) you’d like to stay in, do an online search for the cheapest rate for the room.
 With the copious amount of hotel search engines on the web, this may, sound like a tedious exercise.
 It doesn’t have to be thanks to two aggregator sites: Hotelscombined.com and Trivago.com.

 These two websites analyze the price of a hotel room as quoted on hundreds of sites including Hotelopia, Expedia, Hotels.com, Otel.com, Ebookers and Booking.com.
 They then show where you can book the room at the cheapest rate.
+Luxury travel on a budget is definitely possible if you use right accommodation providers.

 2. Get Upgrades and VIP Amenities via Virtuoso.com